 If you intend to re-import your data into ArchivesSpace, be aware that the system may create duplicate top containers.
 It's best to always test your import in ArchivesSpace TEST and confirm that you're able to reconcile the data and the top conainers.

 Staff should keep in mind that there is no column in the spreadsheet that corresponds to ArchivesSpace's "general note" field.
 As of February 2019, any "general notes" in ArchivesSpace will be retained in the EAD to Excel transformation, but those notes will be moved to the scope and contents column instead.
-Eventually, the "general note" might receive its own column so that those notes can be imported into ArchivesSpace.

 The EAD to Excel transformation does *not* support every type of EAD encoding possible.
 EAD elements/attributes that will be dropped during the transformation process include: table, ref, extref, ptr, daogrp, bibliography, fileplan, index, note, @role (in origination elements), @script, @calendar, @certainty, etc. All of these elements and attributes are retained at the collection level, but right now they are not mapped anywhere within the container list section that is output into the Excel spreadsheet.
 The text from each element should still survive, but not the extra markup.

 In Column V, "Container 1 Value," you must indicate the box number in each row (the transformation process will *not* assume that missing cells should be filled in)

 In Column X, "Container 2 Value", of the Excel template, you'll need to indicate the number of folders at each level of description by including the pound sign, #, directly in front of a number.